DYLE: Dynamic Latent Extraction for Abstractive Long-Input Summarization: Introduction

-We conducted experiments on two long-input summarizatoin datasets: GovReport \cite{HuangCPJW21} for long document summarization and QMSum \cite{ZhongYYZMJACLQR21} for long dialogue summarization.
-Our method achieves state-of-the-art results on both datasets and significantly outperforms the currently best baselines.
-These experiments demonstrate the generalizability of our model to multiple long-input summarization tasks of different domains.
-The dynamic weights in our model improve the interpretability of the generation process and help denoise the extraction by down-weighting irrelevant text snippets.
-Our contributions are as follows. \begin{itemize}
+We conducted experiments on three long-input summarization datasets: GovReport \cite{HuangCPJW21} and arXiv \cite{cohan-etal-2018-discourse} for long-document summarization, and QMSum \cite{ZhongYYZMJACLQR21} for long-dialogue summarization.
+Our method \method largely outperforms existing methods on GovReport and QMSum, while achieving strong results on arXiv.
+Notably, \method yields gains of 4.2/6.1/4.0 of ROUGE-1/2/L points over the previous best method on GovReport.
+These experiments demonstrate the generalizability of \method to multiple long-input summarization tasks.